rust-stuco/lectures/week9/slides.md

 ```

 * In the suggestion, "indirection" means we store a _pointer_ to a `List` rather than an entire `List`
-  * Pointers have fixed size, so our enum is no longer infinite!
+  * Pointers have fixed size, so our enum is no longer of infinite size!
 * We create a `Box<List>` with the `Box::new` associated function